grommet/grommet-icons/CONTRIBUTING.md

 </svg>

 3. To generate the react components from the svg files, execute npm run generate-icons
-  a) This will create the react icons .js files in the src/js/icons folder
+* This will create the react icons .js files in the src/js/icons folder
-  b) It will also update the indje.js file in the src/js/icons folder to include the newly generated icons
+* It will also update the indje.js file in the src/js/icons folder to include the newly generated icons

 4. To update the icons meta information (used to seacrh for icons in the grommet-icons site), edit the file src/js/metadata.js and add some descriptive tags (that are not part of the icon's name) - i.e.